Frequently Asked Questions

 Q: How do I know if my law school is affiliated with Equal Justice Works?

 A: Equal Justice Works is proudly affiliated with a significant number of law schools located around the country.
 Please visit our Member Schools list for the most up-to-date listing of participating law schools.
-The 2015-16 member list will be updated throughout the summer.

 Q: What is the restriction on choosing a host organization at which I have previously been or am currently employed?